Open Now

 • Old fittings or incorrect installation.
 A fitting may be loose or not connected properly.

 If you have a compression faucet and the leaking persists, replace the faucet washer.
-But the best action plan to fix leaking shower heads is to determine the style of shower head and taps you have installed.
+However, the best action plan to fix leaking shower heads is to determine the shower head style and taps you have installed.
 This ensures you buy the correct tools and replacements for your leaky showerhead.

 How do I stop my shower head from dripping?

-Let’s jump into how to fix dripping shower head with step-by-step instructions below:
+Let’s jump into how to fix a dripping shower head with step-by-step instructions below:

 Step 1